-Studies on the growth and evolution of social networks are well-recognized research topics [7, 33, 38, 42, 50, 81].
+Studies on the growth and evolution of social networks are well-recognized research topics [82, 42, 7, 51, 33, 38].
 Kossinets and Watts analyzed an evolving social network using email interactions among students over regular semesters.
 The authors found that although local connections between individuals evolve over time, the overall network structure remains stable [42].
 Backstrom et al. found dense communities which have more closed triads grow less [7].
-Leskovec et al. examined the microscopic process of the evolution of social networks [50].
-In contrast to a global social network, an ego network is a personal social network consisting of two components: an ego and alters [6, 44].
+Leskovec et al. examined the microscopic process of the evolution of social networks [51].
+In contrast to a global social network, an ego network is a personal social network consisting of two components: an ego and alters [6, 45].
 The ego is a single user, while alters are directly connected neighbors to the user.
 Kikas et al. studied ego networks on Skype and observed that bursty peaks of contact additions tend to appear shortly after user account creation [40].
-Aiello and Barbieri analyzed the temporal evolution of ego networks extracted from Flickr and Tumblr and found that users tend to build most of their ego networks (i.e., ego networks) as shown in prior works [22, 67].
-In this work, we further extend those previous works by combining various ubiquitous data sources and significantly improve the performance of churn prediction tasks over a model built on social features.
+Aiello and Barbieri analyzed the temporal evolution of ego networks extracted from Flickr and Tumblr and found that users tend to build most of their ego networks in the early stages of their life [3].
+Our work is relevant to those studies since users' churning behaviors can be influenced by their groups/communities (i.e., social network properties) as well as their underlying social networks (i.e., ego networks) as shown in prior works [68, 22].
+In this thesis, we further extend those previous works by combining various ubiquitous data sources and significantly improve the performance of churn prediction tasks over a model built on social features.